-They make an amazing dinner served with potatoes and veggies, or a perfect appetizer for a party or holiday!
+They make an amazing dinner served with potatoes and veggies, like baked potatoes or crispy cast iron potatoes and roasted asparagus or broccoli.
+They also make a perfect appetizer for a party or holiday!

 For this recipe we keep it economical and go with Top Sirloin Steak.
 It will run you around $5-$6 per pound.
 This is not a cut of beef that you want to cook to well done or even medium well.
 You will end up with tough steak!